 3. Sunlight and Ultraviolet Radiation – Heliotherapy

-Every person needs sunlight exposure to create vitamin D. If you try to get your daily dose of vitamin D through your diet, you’ll be left lacking.
-For most of us, UVB radiation is the primary source of vitamin D. Getting enough sun helps your body function properly.
-In fact, for asthmatics and for people with osteoporosis or cancer, sunlight is medicine!
+Every person needs sunlight exposure to create vitamin D. If you try to get your daily dose of vitamin D through your diet, you’ll be left lacking it.
+For most of us, UVB radiation is the primary source of vitamin D. Getting enough sun helps your body function properly; in fact, for asthmatics and for people with osteoporosis or cancer, sunlight is medicine!

 - Sunlight was first (successfully) used as medication to treat children with deformed bones (rickets).
-When exposed, sunlight corrects deformities by facilitating the calcium absorption.
+The exposure to the sunlight, corrects deformities by facilitating the calcium absorption.
 Both, Water activities and exposure to the sun are very important for child development and health.

-- These days doctors recommend gradual daily exposure to sun as a natural way to prevent osteoporosis.
+- Doctors recommend gradual daily exposure to sun as a natural way to prevent osteoporosis.

 Dr. Batmanghelidj’s explains that the sunlight energy rtp converts cholesterol in the skin to vitamin D, which is responsible for our calcium needs.